escobard/ethereum-apps/notes.md

 	- this tests contract deployment instances, and functionality
 		- For windows, users need to install the following global dependency:
 			`npm install --global --production windows-build-tools`
+- We will be using the ganache test ether network to deploy our tests

 ### WEB3